Nervosys/Botnix/pkgs/README.md

 - Ensure that the code contains no typos.
 - Build the package locally.
   - Pull requests are often targeted to the master or staging branch, and building the pull request locally when it is submitted can trigger many source builds.
-  - It is possible to rebase the changes on nixos-unstable or nixpkgs-unstable for easier review by running the following commands from a nixpkgs clone.
+  - It is possible to rebase the changes on botnix-unstable or nixpkgs-unstable for easier review by running the following commands from a nixpkgs clone.

     ```ShellSession
-    $ git fetch origin nixos-unstable
+    $ git fetch origin botnix-unstable
     $ git fetch origin pull/PRNUMBER/head
-    $ git rebase --onto nixos-unstable BASEBRANCH FETCH_HEAD
+    $ git rebase --onto botnix-unstable BASEBRANCH FETCH_HEAD
     ```

-    - The first command fetches the nixos-unstable branch.
+    - The first command fetches the botnix-unstable branch.
     - The second command fetches the pull request changes, `PRNUMBER` is the number at the end of the pull request title and `BASEBRANCH` the base branch of the pull request.
-    - The third command rebases the pull request changes to the nixos-unstable branch.
+    - The third command rebases the pull request changes to the botnix-unstable branch.
   - The [nixpkgs-review](https://github.com/Mic92/nixpkgs-review) tool can be used to review a pull request content in a single command. `PRNUMBER` should be replaced by the number at the end of the pull request title.
 You can also provide the full github pull request url.

     ```ShellSession